 Duni’s Audit Committee is responsible for ensuring the quality of the Company’s financial and business reporting.
 The Committee also evaluates Duni’s internal control processes and management of financial and operating risks.
 A special iterm on the yearly agenda addresses fraud and anti-corruption.
 The Committee meets regularly with the Company’s auditors in order to obtain information regarding the focus and scope of the external audit and to evaluate the work of the external auditors.
 The evaluation also covers the scope of any non-audit-related work performed by the auditors on behalf of Duni.
 When preparing a proposal regarding the election of auditors and compensation for audit work, the Nomination Committee is assisted by the Audit Committee.

 The Audit Committee held four meetings in 2017 and comprises three members: Pia Rudengren (Chairman), Magnus Yngen and Alex Myers.
 The CFO and the Group Accounting manager, as well as the auditors, participate at all meetings.

-Presidente y consejero delegado de Duni desde diciembre de 2012.
+Presidente y consejero delegado de Duni desde octubre de 2017.